zaksabeast/PokemonRNGGuides/guides/HeartGold and SoulSilver/Advancing the RNG.md

 - Having an active roamer in your game advances the initial RNG by one or two advances for each active roamer.
 - These advances will need to be accounted for in determining how much to advance the RNG to reach a target advance.
+- Based on the number of active roamers you have, you will want to aim for a higher minimum initial advance.
+Otherwise the target advance may be skipped by active roamers advancing the RNG past it.